 The WI Athlete Junior and Senior Reps and designated board member/athlete liaison will have access to all social media passwords and account information.

-Only currently elected junior and senior reps and the adult oversight such as WI General Chair or Athlete Liaison will have administrative privileges on WI LSC social media pages.
+Only currently elected Junior and Senior Reps with adult oversight, such as a designated board member, LSC Staff member, or Athlete Liaison, will have administrative privileges on WI LSC social media pages.

-All designated “posters” or admins for WI LSC social media will follow common sense guidelines and when in question check with another rep, designated adult or board member.
+All designated “posters” or admins for WI LSC social media will follow common sense guidelines and when in question check with another rep, designated adult, or board member.

 Athlete Junior and Senior Reps will be the primary designated posters on WI LSC social media.
 Athlete reps may appoint a specific athlete social media designee as needed.

-A designated board member/athlete liaison will be designated to provide social media oversight.
+A designated board member, LSC Staff member, or Athlete Liaison will be designated to provide social media oversight.
 This person will be responsible for maintaining his/her own social media presence to observe WI LSC social media post in action.

 Designated posters will be kept to a minimum committee to ensure WI LSC branding and vision are consistent.